 How to tell the difference between couverture and compound while eating chocolate?
 The first thing you should look out for is the texture, which is much firmer.
 Another thing is the characteristic “snap” you’ll feel (and most likely hear) when breaking it up.
 Finally, although it pertains more to dark than milk chocolate, couverture will have a much creamier, more mellow flavor.

-How to Choose the Best Milk Chocolate
+How to Choose the Best Chocolate couverture Milk?

-It may seem a bit counterintuitive, but the truth is that the very best milk chocolate brands are not the ones you’re used to seeing advertised on a regular basis.
+It may seem a bit counterintuitive, but the truth is that the very best milk chocolate couverture brands are not the ones you’re used to seeing advertised on a regular basis.
 There is no need to start listing out any specific names, but you surely know what brands we’re referring to.
 Their chocolate, while certainly capable of satisfying your sweet tooth, has no real qualities that make great chocolate truly great.
 Their sweet and creamy flavor is more due to the overwhelming amount of sugar put into it, rather than actual dairy.
 While there is nothing wrong with indulging in them every now and then, they are nowhere near the quality of the best couverture chocolates.

 The requirements for milk couverture chocolate are slightly different than in the case of its dark counterpart.
 It “only” needs to contain at least 25% of dry cocoa solids and the same amount of cocoa butter (31%).
 The difference, of course, stems from the fact that a significant portion of the ingredients will consist of milk powder.